Choosing the Right Canister Filters

-Beyond the aesthetic considerations, canister filters are versatile, in that all brands offer the option ofusing a variety of media inside the canister.
-Canister filters are also efficient, because they operate under pressure.
+Beyond the aesthetic considerations, canister filters are quite versatile.
+All brands offer the option of using a variety of media inside the canister.
+Additionally, canister filters are quite efficient, because they operate well under pressure.
 This ensures that whatever media are inside will be uniformly exposed to the water flowing through the unit.

-Perhaps the sole disadvantage of canister filters is the requirement for regular cleaning and maintenance, which in turn necessitates disassembly of the entire filter.
-While no filter design can eliminate this requirement, thoughtful attention to the design can mean the difference between maintenance being a nightmarish chore versus a simple, quick and easy procedure.
+Perhaps the sole disadvantage of canister filters is the requirement for regular cleaning and maintenance.
+This, in turn, necessitates disassembly of the entire filter.
+While no filter design can eliminate this requirement, thoughtful attention to the design can mean the difference between maintenance being a nightmarish chore versus an easy procedure.

 Factors in Filtration

 These bacteria cover every surface in the filtration system, wherever sufficient oxygen is present.
-So long as the oxygen is available, the efficiency of biological filtration increases as the flow of water throughthe system increases.
-Nevertheless, the maximum practical flow rate that can be used in an aquarium system exhibiting plants and fish is likely to be lower than the ideal maximum flow rate that could be used, simply because one does not want the tank to be churned like a whirlpool bath.
+So long as the oxygen is available, the efficiency of biological filtration increases as the flow of water through the system increases.
+Nevertheless, the maximum practical flow rate in an aquarium system exhibiting plants and fish is likely to be lower than the ideal maximum flow rate that could be used.
+This is simply because one does not want the tank to be churned like a whirlpool bath.

 Mechanical filtration is the trapping or sequestration of particulate matter from the water in the aquarium.
 Variables that influence the efficiency of mechanical filtration include the nature of the filtration medium, flow rate, and efficiency of flow through the medium.
 Most systems employ a sequence of increasingly smaller pore size media.
-Some may also include biological filtration media, designed to maximize surface area for colonization by nitrifying bacteria.
-The media compartment must be designed to encourage water to evenly and fully penetrate the media, without dead spots.
+Additionally, some may also include biological filtration media.
+These are designed to maximize surface area for colonization by nitrifying bacteria.
+The media compartment should have a design that encourages water to evenly and fully penetrate the media, without dead spots.

-Flow rate is frequently touted as the main criterion for matching a canister filter to a given aquarium.
-Here are two recommendations, easily found online:
+Flow rate is the main criterion for matching a canister filter to a given aquarium.
+Here are two recommendations:

 Obviously, there is no consensus on the optimal flow rate.